ojab/docker-dante-telegram/README.md

 ```
 docker pull ojab/dante-telegram:latest # only Telegram networks without authentication
 docker pull ojab/dante-telegram:with_users # Telegram & banned Amazon/Google networks, with authentication
+docker pull ojab/dante-telegram:all_networks # All IPv4 networks accessible, with authentication
+docker pull ojab/dante-telegram:yolo # All IPv4 networks accessible, without any authentication
 ```
 default username is `telegram`, password is `}FCKrhw%,|vT$Yjr`.
 If you want to add other users or change password, you should rebuild image youself, see [User management](#user-management) below.